-Statutory reserves Liabilities established by state insurance law that an insurer must have available to provide for future obligations with structured settlement provides an alternative to a lump sum settlement generally in a personal injury lawsuit and typically is purchased by a property and casualty insurance company for the benefit of an injured
+Statutory reserves Liabilities established by state insurance law that an insurer must have available to statutory financial statements.

+Statutory surplus The excess of admitted assets over statutory liabilities as shown on an insurer's of a lump sum payment.
+A structured settlement provides an alternative to a lump sum $\,$ settlement generally in a personal injury lawsuit and typically is purchased by a property and casualty insurance company for the benefit of an injured claimant with benefits scheduled to be paid throughout a fixed period or for the life of the claimant.